Azure-Samples/apim-genai-gateway-toolkit/README.md

 The easiest way to see the gateway capabilities in action is to deploy the gateway along with the OpenAI API Simualtor (set the `USE_SIMULATOR` option in your `.env` file to `true`).

 Once you have the gateway and simulator deployed, see the `README.md` in the relevant capability folder for instructions on how to test the capability.
 (NOTE: currently not all capabilities have tests implemented)

-## Additional notes

-### Policy Fragments

-- The repository contains policies in the format of [Policy fragments](https://learn.microsoft.com/en-us/azure/api-management/policy-fragments)
-- You can manually [create these fragments](https://learn.microsoft.com/en-us/azure/api-management/policy-fragments#create-a-policy-fragment) in your APIM instance and can refer them in the corresponding API operations.

-### Managed Identity between APIM and Azure OpenAI

-These examples use Managed Identity to authenticate between APIM and Azure OpenAI.
-[Follow these 3 steps](https://learn.microsoft.com/en-us/azure/api-management/api-management-authenticate-authorize-azure-openai#authenticate-with-managed-identity) to setup the Managed identity between APIM and Azure OpenAI